thescouser89/build-finder/README.md

 ### Execution

-After optionally completing setup of the configuration file, `config.json`, you can run the software with a command as follows.
+After optionally completing setup of the configuration file, `config.json`, you can run the software with a command

     java -jar build-finder-<version>.jar /path/to/distribution.zip